yashwantGowla/awesome-android/README.md

 - [AnySoftKeyboard](https://anysoftkeyboard.github.io/) - Keyboard with tons of features.
 - [FlorisBoard](https://github.com/florisboard/florisboard) - FlorisBoard is a free and open-source keyboard for Android 6.0+ devices.
 It aims at being modern, user-friendly and customizable while fully respecting your privacy.
 Currently in alpha/early-beta state.
+- [HackersKeyboard](https://github.com/klausw/hackerskeyboard) - This keyboard is especially useful if you use ConnectBot for SSH access.
+It provides working Tab/Ctrl/Esc keys, and arrow keys.
 - [OpenBoard](https://github.com/dslul/openboard) - Fork of AOSP Keyboard; minimal and simple to use.
 - [Simple Keyboard](https://github.com/rkkr/simple-keyboard) - This keyboard is created for those who only need a keyboard and nothing more.